-(c) Claims incurred
+(c) Claims

-Claims incurred represent the cost of claims and claims handling expenses paid during the financial year, together with the movement in provisions for outstanding claims, claims incurred but not reported ('IBNR') and future claims handling provisions.
+Claims represent the cost of claims and claims handling expenses paid during the financial year, together with the movement in provisions for outstanding claims, IBNR and future claims handling provisions.
 The provision for claims outstanding comprises amounts set aside for claims advised and IBNR.